Kietpawpan/infoX/README.md

 # Version History
 v1.1.2
-- Improve the second decision tree (dtb)
+- Improve the second decision tree (dtb): Solution 1.13.1 needs more branches on AGENCY NAME / INFORMATION TYPE / PERSONAL CONDICTION
-- Solution 1.13.1 is too long / add more branches about AGENCY NAME / INFORMATION TYPES / PERSONAL CONDICTIONS
+- Add sub-branches to Query 1.5.2, 1.5.3, and 1.5.4: Get data from Solution 1.13.1.

 **v1.1.1**
 - New HTA UI